Thomas Jefferson: Notes on the State of Virginia

-In 1780, Jefferson received from French diplomat François Barbé-Marbois a letter of inquiry into the geography, history, and government of Virginia, as part of a study of the United States.
+In 1780, Jefferson received a letter of inquiry from French diplomat François Barbé-Marbois into the geography, history, and government of Virginia, as part of a study of the United States.
 Jefferson organized his responses in a book, Notes on the State of Virginia (1785).
-He compiled the book over five years, including reviews of scientific knowledge, Virginia's history, politics, laws, culture, and geography.
 The book explores what constitutes a good society, using Virginia as an exemplar.
 Jefferson included extensive data about the state's natural resources and economy and wrote at length about slavery and miscegenation; he articulated his belief that blacks and whites could not live together as free people in one society because of justified resentments of the enslaved.
-He also wrote of his views on the American Indian, equating them to European settlers in body and mind.
+He also wrote of his views on the American Indians, equating them to European settlers.

 Notes was first published in 1785 in French and appeared in English in 1787.
-Biographer George Tucker considered the work "surprising in the extent of the information which a single individual had been thus far able to acquire, as to the physical features of the state"; Merrill D. Peterson described it as an accomplishment for which all Americans should be grateful.
+Biographer George Tucker considered the work "surprising in the extent of the information which a single individual had been thus far able to acquire, as to the physical features of the state"; University of Virginia historian Merrill D. Peterson described it as an accomplishment for which all Americans should be grateful.